 1. Background (1028 words)

-Decision-making under stress is an everyday-life situation, for example when choosing an efficient and cheap commute to work.
-Different choice options, such as taking the car, bike or train, are associated with relatively stable levels of cost and reward.
-In contrast, the weather forecast of the day, a congestion on the preferred route or a train delay, are more volatile factors.
-Both, stable and volatile factors interact, in that cycling to work may be rewarding on a sunny but not rainy day.
-Stress will affect individuals' physiological responses and consequently their cognitive capacities for effective decision-making in a constantly changing environement.
+Humans and other agents are routinely confronted with decision-making situations under stress, for example when choosing an efficient and cheap way of commuting to work, despite running late.
+Different choice options, such as taking the car, bike or train, are associated with relatively stable and predictable levels of cost and reward.
+In contrast, the weather forecast of the day, a congestion on the preferred route or a train delay, are more volatile, less predictable factors.
+Both, stable and volatile factors interact, in that cycling to work may be rewarding in sunny weather but not on a rainy day.
+Stress impacts individuals' emotions, mood, physiological responses and may affect their cognitive processing resources, influencing their decision-making strategies.
+This might especially be relevant in situations that afford high behavioral flexibility, for instance in constantly changing environments.

 1.1.
 Psychiatric relevance